solldavid/TwistPy/docs/source/contributing.rst

 Remember to add ``-u`` when pushing the branch for the first time.

-7. Submit a pull request via the GitHub website.
+9. Submit a pull request via the GitHub website.

 CI
 ==

-CI is implemented with GitHub Actions with workflows that are run upon each commit to the repository for testing.
+CI is implemented with GitHub Actions with workflows that are run upon each commit to the repository for testing and linting.

 Style Guide
 ===========

-1. We use a default line length of 120 characters, which should not be exceeded.
+1. We use a default line length of 88 characters, which is the default of the ``black`` formatter.
+Note that this line length is not enforced for docstrings.
 2. Source code must follow the PEP8 coding standards.
 3. For better readability, docstrings need to be in `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html>`_ format.
 Please refer to the numpydoc style guide!
 4. Use type hints whenever possible!